brian-provenzano/hashicorp-get/README.md

 Tool to get latest or 'x' version of Hashicorps tools

 ## Description
-Downloads and installs x version (or latest version of sup[ported hasicorp tools - see help])
+Downloads and installs x version (or latest version of supported hashicorp tools - see help])

 ## Usage
 ```